Bobby Sharma: Early life and education

-Sharma graduated from Duke University with a bachelor's degree and earned a juris doctor (JD) degree from Duke Law School.
+Sharma graduated from Duke University with a bachelor's degree and earned a Juris doctor degree from Duke Law School.

 Career

-NBA G-League game in 2020.

 National Basketball Association (NBA) (2002-11)

 Sharma worked as an executive and attorney for the National Basketball Association (NBA) from 2002 to 2011.
 While there, he helped lead the creation of the NBA’s first minor league, initially called the NBA Development League (or D-League), now known as the G-League.
-He worked with commissioners David Stern and Adam Silver throughout his tenure at the NBA and oversaw the G-League growing from 6 regional teams in the southeast, to 16 teams across the United States.
+He worked with commissioners David Stern and Adam Silver throughout his tenure at the NBA and contributed while the G-League grew from 6 regional teams in the southeast, to 16 teams across the United States.

 IMG & Investment (2011-23)

-In 2011, Sharma took on an executive role with IMG Worldwide, as senior vice president, global head of basketball & strategic initiatives.
-He was tasked with building professional sports leagues in international markets, starting with a basketball league in India after IMG acquired commercial rights to the sport in the country for 30 years.
-Sharma considered India as the "largest untapped basketball market in the world.
-At IMG Sharma worked alongside famed investor Ted Forstmann, building sports leagues in other international markets including Brazil, Nigeria and China, with sports such as basketball, soccer, and cricket.
+In 2011, Sharma joined an executive role with IMG Worldwide as senior vice president to global head of basketball and strategic initiatives.
+He was tasked with building professional sports leagues in international markets, starting with a basketball league in India after IMG acquired commercial rights to the sport in the country for 30 years; Sharma considered India as the "largest untapped basketball market in the world".
+At IMG Sharma worked alongside investor Ted Forstmann, building sports leagues in other international markets including Brazil, Nigeria and China, with sports such as basketball, soccer, and cricket.

 Bluestone Equity Partners (2023-present)

-In 2023, Sharma founded Bluestone Equity Partners, a private equity firm that launched its inaugural $300 million fund in a single closing with institutional investors.
-The New York City-based firm focuses on deals in the sports, media & entertainment industry.
-Sharma built the firm based on experience and relationships in both the sports and finance industries, including hiring investors from firms such as Blackstone and Apollo Global.
+In 2023, Sharma founded Bluestone Equity Partners, a private New York City-based equity firm focused on deals in the sports, media and entertainment industry.
+Sharma relied on his past experience and brought investors from Blackstone and Apollo Global.

-Sharma’s first Bluestone investment was in July 2023, a $30 million stake in Australia-based PMY Group, which designs and manages technology like digital scoreboards, lighting, and acoustics at major sports and entertainment venues around the world, in leagues such as Major League Baseball, the National Football League, and Major League Soccer, including Citi Field, SoFi Stadium and AT&T Stadium.
-In 2024, Sharma led several other firm investments, including in Volo Sports, the largest organizer of social and recreational sports in the United States, such as basketball, soccer, softball, and pickleball, and in RWS Global, an entertainment design and production company with clients ranging from Broadway shows, theme parks, and cruise lines, including Carnival and Disney.
+Bluestone bought a $30 million stake in PMY Group, which designs and manages digital scoreboards, lighting, and acoustics at sports and entertainment venues.
+In 2024, the company invested in Volo Sports and RWS Global.

-Philanthropy

-Sharma serves on the board of directors of Goodwill Industries of NY & NJ.
-He has also served on the boards of the United States Tennis Association, USA Archery, and as the chair of the nominating committee for USA Table Tennis.